Alex Polizzi: Television career

 Since 2008, Polizzi has presented the Channel 5 series The Hotel Inspector, replacing Ruth Watson.
 The show sees Polizzi visiting struggling British hotels to try to turn their fortunes around by giving advice and suggestions to the owners/managers, and often undertaking renovation projects on their behalf.

 She also presented the BBC Two series, Alex Polizzi: The Fixer, which focuses on her turning around family businesses, not just hotels.
 The first series aired in 2012; the second in 2013; a third in 2014 and a fourth in 2015.
 Polizzi also presented a revisited series called The Fixer Returns in 2013, as well as a Christmas special, which aired in December 2013.

 In October 2014, Polizzi launched a new Channel 5 series, Alex Polizzi's Secret Italy, where she visits either lesser-known places within Italy or well-known towns and cities and, using local connections, shows areas that tourists would not ordinarily experience.
 In October 2014, it was announced that Polizzi would host a new BBC Two series, Alex Polizzi: Chefs on Trial, where she visits various food outlets.
 The series began airing on 20 April 2015.

 In March 2017, Polizzi released Spectacular Spain with Alex Polizzi and then Our Dream Hotel on 6 June.
 From February 2018, she invited her Irish brother-in-law, the restaurateur Oliver Peyton, to join her in a new Channel 5 series Peyton And Polizzi's Restaurant Rescue, where they pool their experience to play firefighters and turn around failing restaurants.

 In August 2021, Alex Polizzi: My Hotel Nightmare aired on Channel 5, which chronicled the renovation of The Star during the COVID-19 pandemic prior to its opening.

 Personal life

 Polizzi lives in London.
 Her former husband is Marcus Miller, whom she married in 2007 (divorced 2024).
-They have 2 children together, a daughter Olga and son Rocco.
+They have two children together, a daughter Olga and son Rocco.
 Polizzi is bilingual, being fluent in English and Italian.
 Her sister Charlotte is married to Oliver Peyton, an Irish restaurateur and a former judge on the BBC television series Great British Menu.
 Sir Rocco Forte is her uncle.

 She had a Roman Catholic upbringing, and spent "every Sunday of her childhood" at the Church of the Immaculate Conception on Farm Street, London.

 Polizzi backed the Leave campaign during the 2016 British referendum on membership of the EU, but has spoken subsequently of her concern that Brexit could threaten the supply of labour into the hospitality and hotel industry.

+In 2026, Polizzi revealed she had divorced her husband of 17 years following strains brought on by the renovation of The Star hotel undertaken by Polizzi in the years prior.